CollinSmith0/Cyber-Security-Labs/Azure-Logs-KQL-and-Threat-Hunting/Azure-Logs-and-KQL-Fundementals/README.md

 That’s the basics covered for now.
 We looked at what Azure security logs actually are, explored the `SecurityEvent` table, and ran a few simple KQL queries to start making sense of the data.
 From there, we filtered results, trimmed down columns to the most useful fields, and broke down key values like `TimeGenerated`, `Account`, and Computer actually represent in real investigations.

 We didn't go over much because this is just the foundation.
 In the next part, I’ll start building on these basics with more practical queries that I actually use, and we’ll move into digging deeper into logs and connecting events to understand what’s really happening.
+If you wanted to learn more, you can use this resource: https://learn.microsoft.com/en-us/defender-xdr/incidents-overview